camelliar/Risk-aware-optimization-reconciles-productivity-and-sustainability-in-China-s-wheat-systems/Readme.txt

    BASE_INPUT_DIR = 'D:/grid_pred/'
 3. Change this path to the actual location of your raster data folders.
    - Example: BASE_INPUT_DIR = 'C:/Users/Name/Project/Data/'

+If an output directory variable is defined in the prediction scripts, please also update it to a writable local folder.
+The raster folder structure should be retained unless corresponding file-reading paths are modified in the scripts.

 5. HOW TO RUN
 ---------------------